anothergreenhat/blackjack/README.md

 A CLI Blackjack game

 ## Install
-If you don't trust my executable or you are on macOS, simply build the project with `g++ -o blackjack main.cc dealer.cc` in a Linux, macOS, or WSL Terminal.
+Simply build the project with `g++ -o blackjack main.cc dealer.cc` in a Linux, macOS, or WSL Terminal.
 Then run `./blackjack` That's it!